-Revenues exceeded expenditures in the General Fund, resulting in an increase of fund balance of \$1,657,463 for the year ended June 30, 2020.
-Much of the increase in fund balance was tied to lowered costs associated with the 3/16/2020 state-wide closure of schools in response to the Covid-19 pandemic.
+Revenues exceeded expenditures in the General Fund, resulting in an increase of fund balance of \$1,907,697 for the year ended June 30, 2021.
+Much of the increase in fund balance was tied to lowered costs associated with the hybrid instructional model as well as conservative budgeting tied to the potential loss of sales tax and state aid revenues as a result of the Covid-19 pandemic.